dustinfast/aeye_typer/README.md

 ## TODO

+* Add caret location to key logger
 * Ensure all times values are epoch time of same fmt
-* Add gaze logging
 * Add rawdata_to_sql
 * Add anamoly detection
 * Data filtering: Remove all key events w/no associated EEG and/or eye data
 * Data filtering: Remove all eeg events outside of known good events
-* Dashboard denoting status
+* Dashboard denoting status (tobii_user_position_guide_subscribe, etc)
+* Also log user position, etc., from eye-tracker and use to improve gaze point accuracy.